 Dr. Lin Lerpold is an Associate Professor at the Stockholm School of Economics in the Department of Marketing and Strategy.
 She is also Center Director for the Center for Research on Sustainable Markets (CRSM) in the Stockholm School of Economics Institute for Research (SIR) and the Program Director for RAMP 2018.
 Lin was the founding director of SSE's sustainability center, Mistra Center for Sustainable Markets (Misum).
 Before that, she served as the Associate Dean for SSE MBA programs and has been a Visiting Fellow at the LSE, Center for the Studies of Human Rights and Visiting Professor at INSEAD, Strategy Department.

 Lin teaches strategic corporate social responsibility and sustainability management in graduate level degree programs as well as in open executive education and internal corporate programs.
-In 2016 and in 2017 Lin was ranked as one of the most influential in sustainability Sweden (Aktuell Hållbarhet, Hållbarhetsmäktiga) and in 2017 she was named as one of the most influential women in Swedish business as number 5 in the category Social Change Makers (Veckans Affärer).
+In 2016, 2017 and 2018 Lin was ranked as one of the most influential in sustainability Sweden (Aktuell Hållbarhet, Hållbarhetsmäktiga) and in both 2017 and 2018 she was named as one of the most influential women in Swedish business in the category Social Change Makers (Veckans Affärer).
 Before completing her PhD at the Institute of International Business at the SSE, Lin worked 10 years in corporate strategy in the international oil industry.

 Lin's research has been focused on new business models at the base of the pyramid, for instance, microfinance for poverty alleviation; social innovation, the ongoing corporatization of civil society; and on global supply chains and human rights.
 She’s also worked on an Indonesia project evaluating pro-poor employment diagnostics and has conducted fieldwork on mainland China within the electronics industry and in South Africa on mining projects.
 Lin is currently focused on contextualizing a model of corporate responsibility and human rights interpretation linking institutional-, social capital-, and stakeholder theory.